 The word is often used interchangeably.
 Gold bearing the marks "KT" or "CT" is often just because of the geographic location of the hallmarking.

-Britain, Canada, Australia, New Zealand, South Africa and other countries originating from the British Empire use the abbreviation ct for carat - as in 9 carat gold, or 9ct.
-South East Asia, China that's-ancient-and-blue, Europe and the United States use the word karat.
-Jewelry originating from theses countries is often marked - 14k or 14k or 14kt, etc.
+Britain, Canada, Australia, New Zealand, South Africa and other countries originating from the British Empire use the abbreviation ct for carat - as in 9-carat gold, or 9ct.
+South-East Asia, China, Europe, and the United States use the word karat.
+Jewelry made in these countries is often marked - 14k or 14k or 14kt, etc.

 To avoid confusion, Europe and the US introduced the designation "kt," to differentiate between carat (for gold quality) and carat (for gemstone weights).